 1973 — George Foreman knocks out Joe Frazier in the second round in Kingston, Jamaica, to win the world heavyweight title.

-1983 — Houston becomes the first NBA team not to score a point in overtime as the Portland Trail Blazers outscore the Rockets 17-0 for a 113-96 victory.
+1983 — Houston becomes the first NBA team not to score a point in overtime.
+The Portland Trail Blazers outscore the Rockets 17-0 for a 113-96 victory.

 1988 — Mike Tyson knocks out Larry Holmes in the fourth round at Atlantic City to retain his world heavyweight title.

-2005 — Jockey Russell Baze passes Bill Shoemaker to take over second place on the all-time win list.
+2005 — Jockey Russell Baze passes Bill Shoemaker to take second place on the career win list.
 Russell gets his 8,834th victory aboard Hollow Memoires in the seventh race at Golden Gate Fields.

 2006 — The Pittsburgh Steelers are the first team since the 1985 Patriots to win three postseason road games thanks to a 34-17 dismantling of the Denver Broncos in the AFC title game.